perceiving/old-conference-site/distance.md

 ---
 layout: page
-title: "Call for papers"
+title: "Call for Abstracts"
 permalink: /distance/
 ---

-## Call for abstracts

 # Perceiving at a distance

-__Conference and Masterclass: 8-10 June 2016, Antwerp, Belgium__
+## Conference and Masterclass: 8-10 June 2016, Antwerp, Belgium

+### Deadline 12 Feb.
+2016

 We would like to invite you to contribute a paper to a two-day conference on the philosophy of the distal senses.